parabuzzle/parabuzzle.github.io/about.md

 Mike Heijmans has over 10 years of experience in the tech industry.
 He is a Builder, Rubyist, DevOps engineer, public speaker, and open source advocate.

-Mike has worked at startups and large web companies specializing, most recently, in distributed data systems such as HBase and Cassandra.
+Mike has worked at startups and large web companies specializing, most recently, in full stack rails development with react.

 When Mike is not working on technical things he can usually be found creating music or building elaborate Halloween props with his awesome wife, Lisa.